caepa/caepa.github.io/collections/_rendezvous/call-for-proposals-faq.md

 : In 200 words or less, please provide a brief and accurate description of the session and what participants will learn.
 Session abstracts will be published in our program and online.
 (1200 characters)

 Session strand
-: Advocacy, Best Practices, College or Career Transitions, Digital Literacy, Diverse Learners, Effective Use of Data, Evidence & Research to Practice, Family Engagement, Policy and Legislation, Students and Young Ambassadors, Workforce Development, Vendors and Businesses
+: Best Practices, College or Career Transitions, Digital Literacy, Diverse Learners, Evidence & Research to Practice, Low Level Learners, Adult Learners and Student Ambassadors, Workforce Development, Vendors and Businesses
 \\
 \\
 See: [Call for Proposals]({% link _rendezvous/call-for-proposals.md %})